seandstewart/bardly/pending/problems/the-merchant-of-venice/uncut.md

 With any terms of zeal, wanted the modesty
 To urge the thing held as a ceremony?
 Nerissa teaches me what to believe:
-I’ll die for’t but some woman had the ring.
+I'll die for't but some woman had the ring.

 **BASSANIO**
 No, by my honour, madam, by my soul,
 No woman had it, but a civil doctor,
 Which did refuse three thousand ducats of me
-And begg’d the ring; the which I did deny him
+And begg'd the ring; the which I did deny him
-And suffer’d him to go displeased away;
+And suffer'd him to go displeased away;
 Even he that did uphold the very life
 Of my dear friend.
 What should I say, sweet lady?
 I was enforced to send it after him;